 - Does the church have an educational program for the family?
 It could be in the form of any of the following: Sunday school, Adult Bible Studies, Home Bible Studies, Youth Ministries, Children Ministries, Singles Ministries, Discipleship Ministries, or Catechisms.
 All of this would depend on the size of the church, but all good churches should have some of these programs for the edification of the believer.

-- What is the doctrine of this local church?
+- What is the Bible doctrine is any subject within the Bible that is taught as a principle, law or commandment.
+Some would hold that the wisdom advice given in the book of Psalms and Proverbs could be classified as doctrine as well, because of the many principle concepts that can be applied to everyday life. of this local church?
 Another way of asking this is, what does this church believe and teach concerning the major doctrines or teaching of the Bible?
-If you do not know what these doctrines are, you can review our “Faith Statement”, which can be accessed through the drop down menu under “Our Information”.
+If you do not know what these doctrines are, you can review our “Faith Statement”, which can be accessed through the drop-down menu under “Our Information”.
 Our statement of faith reflects some major foundational doctrines of the Bible.
 Most churches will have a church constitution and statement of faith that you can read to see what that local church believes in general.
 If a church does not have any such documents to review, then I would consider looking for another place of opportunity.

 - Does the church have a system in place to hold its leadership accountable, both spiritually and legally?
 This is usually cared for through the type of church government it sets up for itself.
 Church government varies between churches and can fall under the following categories: Congregational rule, Presbytery rule, Apostolically forms of government, many independent churches function with some form of Pastoral/Deacon/Trustee rule.

 Please refer to the following web sites for further reference:

 What outward signs reflect a church having problems?